starryalley/Anduril2/README.md

 Since I plan to only work with my Emisar D4v2, I've deleted unrelated FW for other flashlights and many more stuffs from the huge repository.
 Basically I copied the ToyKeeper/ stuff from the original repo and removed unrelated hwdef and configs there.

-This repo contains my own changes to Anduril2 firmware on my Bbrass Emisar D4v2.
+This repo contains my own changes to Anduril2 firmware on my brass Emisar D4v2.
 (7.5A KR4 nofet driver with E21A 2000/2700K mix, amber button LED).

 # Features